Yagoox/ESP32-Light-Tracker/README.md

 <h1>ESP32 Light Tracker</h1>

 <h2>Description</h2>
 <p>The ESP32 Light Tracker is a project to control servos that track light using Light Dependent Resistors (LDRs).
 This project allows three modes of operation: automatic light tracking, manual control via Bluetooth, and a panic mode that sets the servos to a predefined position.
-It also includes advanced features like automatic LDR calibration, diagnostic mode, and logging to an SD card.</p>
+It also includes advanced features like automatic LDR calibration and diagnostic mode.</p>

 <h2>Features</h2>
 <ul>